soundpaint/rp2040pio/README.md

   to the same GPIO pin.
 Warnings can be reported in the monitor program while debugging a program, as well as marked on the timing diagram.

+* Generate a warning upon FIFO overflow / underflow.

+* Generate a warning when reading from or writing to a GPIO pin that has pin direction that conflicts with the type of access.

+* When generating a timing diagram, support alternative backends such as PDF or SVG.

+* If an alternative backend for timing diagrams provides tooltips, add tooltips with additional info such as showing the complete instruction (with all of its parameters) when hovering over the instruction mnemonic in the timing diagram.

+* Also add tooltips with descriptive / explanatory text for all warnings, where appropriate.